NOT JUST AN UNFORGETTABLE ZAMBIAN HORSE SAFARI

 Horse Safari & Victoria Falls Combination + Southern Kafue National Park

 This 8-Night Safari entails: 3 Nights at Zambian Horseback Safaris with 2 Nights Post-Safari at Chundukwa River Lodge and 3 nights at Nanzilha Plains Camp in Kafue.
-We can tailor-make this experience, with additional nights at Simalaha, Chundukwa or Nanzhila – it’s completely up to you!
+We can tailor-make this experience for you.
 We already have 10-night, and 11-night itineraries drawn up, but can create a bespoke trip.

 Day 1 - Arrival & Introductory Ride